High Quality Instruction

 - Independent practice

-Although classes at Darnall Charter School are self-contained, it is our practice to provide flexible grouping within grade level teams in order to best meet the needs of our students.
+Although TK - 6th grade classes are self-contained, or single subject in Middle School, it is our practice to provide flexible grouping within grade level teams in order to best meet the needs of our students.
 Just as we expect teachers to provide focused small group instruction within their classrooms, we support collaboration among grade level teams to provide focused instruction to homogeneous groups.
 The flexibility to reconfigure for specific purposes such as intervention or ELD ensures that teachers are able to collaborate on behalf of their students.

-We are committed to appropriately integrating technology into all areas of the curriculum and dedicated to the acquisition and support of effective educational technology that provides teachers and students with real-world contexts for learning, connections to larger learning communities, and opportunities to individualize and apply learning.
+We are committed to the acquisition and support of effective educational technology that provides teachers and students with real-world contexts for learning, connections to larger learning communities, and opportunities to individualize and apply learning.